coldclimate/omnomfrickinnom/content/blog/2020-04-28-instantpot-shin-beef-chilli.markdown

 tags: ["beef", "instantpot", "chilli", "2020"]
 ---

 I've written about shin beef chilli in the past, but when a big chunk of shin landed in our meatbox I couldn't resist giving it the InstantPot treatment.
-The result was delivcious and the process was different enough to warrent writing up.
+The result was delicious and the process was different enough to warrant writing up.

 ## You will need